Raxselot/YoutubeWatchTimeBot/README.md

 All it dose is Open Chrome go to the Video, Skips Video and Cookies, waits untill the Video is Over

 And Starts Again
+(The Goal was to Write a Bot that Simulates the View of a Normal Human Being,)

 Reminder:
 Botting Videos on Youtube is not allowd, and could consider a Youtube Account Ban for you.